 At BCBSRI, the Stanford- and West Point-educated Wray oversees all departments responsible for technology, operations and customer service.
 Before moving into health care, he served in a variety of capacities at Citizens Financial Group, and capped his 16-year stint there in the position of vice chairman and CIO.
 He will be among a panel of health care experts speaking at the MIT Sloan CIO Symposium May 18.

-SearchCIO.com: Bill, before we talk about your approach to innovation, I have to ask, what is a financial IT
+Bill, before we talk about your approach to innovation, I have to ask, what is a financial IT guy like you

 Describe what you found when you got to BCBSRI in 2009.